oauthlib/oauthlib/README.rst

 ======================================================

 OAuth often seems complicated and difficult-to-implement.
-There are several prominent libraries for signing OAuth requests, but they all suffer from one or both of the following:
+There are several prominent libraries for signing OAuth requests, but they all suffer from one of the following:

 1. They predate the `OAuth 1.0 spec`_, AKA RFC 5849.
 2. They assume the usage of a specific HTTP request library.